 Additionally filtering the remaining 3,113 sequences by a V-gene identity of 97.5% provided us with 229 sequences and an interesting subset of both IgM and IgA1 isotypes in germinal center, memory and plasmablast B-cells.

-In this small subset of sequences, as expected, most diversity could be observed in the class-switched IgA1.
-We can also observe a mutated alanine in the CDR-H3 region determines the isotype at the conjunction of the germinal center and plasmablast in the graph.
+In this small subset of sequences, as expected, most diversity could be found in the class-switched IgA1, while it is actually the conserved Alanine in the CDR-H3 that determines the isotype at the conjunction of the germinal center and plasmablast in the graph.

 Returning to cluster 152606, we also performed a sequence alignment on the 22 sequences (see Table 2.) sequenced originating from plasmablasts.
 The subset contained sequences with isotype IgA1 and a single IgM isotypes.
 Figure 6. below shows us the phylogenetic tree of the sequences.